Making an offer – and haggling over the price

 - There is not much you can do about it apart from counter-gazump (putting in a higher bid than the gazumper)

 - Once a seller has accepted your offer, ask them to take the property off the market, which they should do if they are serious about accepting your offer.
 They do not have to, but if they do this will prevent other potential buyers butting into your purchase.
 If they don’t, then ask why they are still marketing their property, and be careful about spending thousands of pounds on surveys, solicitors and arranging mortgages

 The HomeOwners Alliance helps members with queries on buying their home.
-To see how we can help, find out more about the benefits of joining the HomeOwners Alliance.
+To see how we can help, find out more about becoming a member.